 Platform investments will maintain the lead in terms of IT expenditure.
 A whopping 70% of all spending will be aimed toward taking cloud, mobile, social, and big data analytics to the next level.

 10. Make way for artificial intelligence.
-AI investments have risen by 32% in the last year alone, assisted by the growth in IT spending for deep learning, machine learning, and natural language processing.
+AI investments have risen by 32% in 2018 alone, assisted by the growth in IT spending for deep learning, machine learning, and natural language processing.

 Humanity has been captivated with the idea of artificial intelligence for a long time.
 Today this concept seems well within our grasp, and everyone wants in on the deal.
 Companies are progressively implementing AI-driven processes and are looking to support the technologies behind AI.
 Deep learning fancied the most support, reporting a 16% rise in outside investments.